 When we’re getting a house group together for a ride, Craig can provides the necessary pre-ride briefing, as well as leading the way and setting the pace.
 Access to local knowledge and expertise of this kind can make all the difference for serious cyclists.

-The regular team is supplemented from time to time by Guest Coaches, who come for a limited period, but who participate in the programme, and may direct some or all of the training activities during their stay.
+The regular team is supplemented from time to time by Guest Coaches, who come for a limited period, and may direct some or all of the training activities during their stay.

 Here are some of the guest coaches who are planning to join us in 2020.
 See the Booking Calendar for an overview of who’s doing what, and when.
-And for more details on what to expect if your visit coincides with theirs, follow the “read more” links below.
+For more information on the guest coaches themselves, follow the “read more” links below.

 Joy Skipper – gourmet athlete